 If your message and mission are all over the place, you could be confusing your audience.
 If it is unclear what you do or why you do it, your business could come off as unorganized and unprofessional.
 By establishing a strong message and mission for your business you will be sure to communicate the right thing to your audience and your potential customers and clients.
 If you go back and forth from day to day on what you do, people will think of your business as more of a hobby that you do on a whim than a well established and professional business.
 A good rule of thumb is that if your business is confusing to you, it will be confusing to others.

 Evaluate your brand and make sure that you have a clear message.
 Write out your mission and take it to the wall of your office.
-Make it visible and clear on your office.
-Constantly check each of your elements of your business against this and make sure that every word, image, and product or service coming from your business upholds this mission.
+Make it visible and clear in your office.
+Constantly check each of the elements of your business against this and make sure that every word, image, and product or service coming from your business upholds this mission.